GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 12

 Period
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Area
--A6:A339 Area code taken as the continusous sequence of codes from column A.
+- A6:A339 Area code taken as the continusous sequence of codes from column A.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Week Number
--C4:Q4 Week number taken as left-to-right integers across the top.
+- C4:Q4 Week number taken as left-to-right integers across the top.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Cause of death
--Based on tab name, value set to All deaths.
+- Based on tab name, value set to All deaths.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Date of death
--B5:Q5 Period taken as continuous honizontal sequence of dates across  the top.
+- B5:Q5 Period taken as continuous honizontal sequence of dates across  the top.
--Format to single day URI pattern.
+- Format to single day URI pattern.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.
--ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority' -Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- ALL: Stored under the identifier 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'
+- Added to dataframe 'Number of weekly deaths of care home residents by local authority'

 #### Table structure